 (A view of the front of the house)

-The Wienzeile road follows the underground part of the Wien, a river that slips quietly through Vienna and lures innocent visitors into thinking it’s the (rather disappointing) Danube.
+The Wienzeile road follows the underground part of the River Wien that slips quietly through Vienna and lures innocent visitors into thinking it’s actually the (rather disappointing) Danube.

-House number 40 went up in 1898, around about the time extensive engineering works messed about with the river and opened up a boulevard for urban renewal.
+House number 40 went up in the late 1890s, around about the time extensive engineering works messed about with the river and opened up a boulevard for urban renewal.

-Otto Wagner’s building at that address marks one of those important moments in architectural history.
+Otto Wagner’s building marks one of those important moments in architectural history.
 Until then, he’d largely followed the historicism approach that so dominates the older Viennese cityscape.

-The Majolika House represents the transition to something new…a more utilitarian approach, but not completely lacking in decoration thanks to its Art Nouveau paraphernalia and, particularly, the striking facade.
-As such, experts consider it a unique example of Jugendstil architecture.
+The Majolikahaus (Majolica House) represents the transition to something new…a more utilitarian approach, but not one lacking in decoration, particularly across its striking façade.

 (The Majolikahaus’s coloured tiles)

-The house takes its name from these “Majolika” tiles; Majolika historically refers to decorated tin-glazed pottery from Renaissance Italy.
+The house takes its name from these “Majolika” tiles; majolica historically refers to decorated tin-glazed pottery from Renaissance Italy.
+Vienna’s MAK museum has a notable collection, which featured in an exhibition back in 2022.

 Number 38